Without a doubt, it’s mine.

 A leap of faith, a one-way ticket to California with only the expectation of staying there a month turned into nearly four years spent living, working, studying, apprenticing, and healing at Esalen.

-That precious, formative time not only catalyzed the relational trauma recovery work that I personally needed, but also led to marrying a very good and kind man I met there (we have a daughter now, too), and, in time, becoming a licensed psychotherapist who specializes in the very content area I worked so hard to overcome.
+That precious, formative time not only jumpstarted my personal growth path, but also led to marrying a very good and kind man I met there (we have a daughter now, too), and, in time, becoming a licensed psychotherapist who specializes in the very content area I worked so hard to overcome.

 Those years at Esalen combined with my rigorous graduate school training, the decade I’ve been in practice as a licensed, clinical psychotherapist, and the advanced post-graduate complex trauma trainings and studying I’ve steeped myself in have taught me how to heal and overcome my own relational trauma history and how to help others do the same.

-For a small handful of clients residing in California, I offer one-on-one weekly relational trauma recovery therapy.
+For a small handful of clients residing in California or Florida, I offer one-on-one weekly therapy.

-I also founded and run a boutique therapy center here in Berkeley, so when I’m unable to work with you personally as your therapist, my team of excellent, trauma-informed clinicians at my center can support you.
+I also founded and run a boutique therapy center that serves clients all over California and Florida, so when I’m unable to work with you personally as your therapist, my team of excellent, trauma-informed clinicians at my center can support you.

-For everyone, no matter where in the world you live, you can enroll in my transformative online course, Hard Families, Good Boundaries.
+And for everyone, no matter where in the world you live, you can enroll in my transformative relational trauma recovery online course.

-Finally, I’ve written over 140+ high quality mental health essays which you can find on my blog here.
-I’m also a published author, and my clinical opinions and thoughts have been featured in the press and media 120+ times including in outlets such as Forbes, NBC, The Huffington Post, Buzzfeed, and more.
-You can sample my work through those articles, too.
+Finally, I’ve written over 200+ high quality mental health essays which you can find on this website.
+I also write a monthly column for Psychology Today and my clinical opinions and thoughts have been featured in the press and media 120+ times including in outlets such as Business Insider, Forbes, NBC, The Huffington Post, Buzzfeed, and more.
+You can sample my work and gain my guidance through those essays and articles, too.

-That’s the big irony of being a relational trauma recovery specialist: I hope that someday I’m unemployable because no one will need what I offer.
+That’s the big terrible irony of being a trauma therapist: I hope that someday I’m unemployable because no one will need what I offer.

-But while there remains a need – while people search Google late at night wondering if their childhood was traumatic, or how to cope with a narcissistic father or a borderline mother, or asking the internet search bar – What does it mean to have good boundaries? – my work is here to help.
+But while there remains a need – while people search Google late at night wondering if their childhood was traumatic, or desperately trying to cope with a narcissistic father or a borderline mother, or asking the internet search bar “When will I stop feeling sad about my childhood?” my work is here to help.

 I’m here to help you.